weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

 }
 {% endhighlight %}

 We simply moved the error handler one level up.
 The only change on the function signature is the return type, from `bool` to `llvm::Expected<bool>`.
 In `simpleExample` we just forward errors and otherwise call the `match()` member function through an indirection.
+Summarizing the benefits:

+* **No unnecessary overhead**: this code out-performs even the optimized error codes version
+* **No code bloat**: we only added 2 lines of code, while the error code example requires 8 extra lines
-No unnecessary overhead, no code bloat and especially no risk to drop errors: if we didn't check `pattern` for errors in line 4 it would abort with an error message telling us about it (always, not only in error cases):
+* **No risk to drop errors**: if we didn't check `pattern` for errors in line 4, it would abort with an error message to tell us about it (always, not only in error cases):

 <pre>
 Expected&lt;T&gt; must be checked before access or destruction.